2023 Coring – Wednesday March 1st & 2nd

 Hugh, doing his best impersonation of Stan Laurel, cut a power of grass along the eastern drain

-After weeding, Wendy found time to organise morning tea, magnificent cream kisses, and lunch
+After weeding, Wendy found time to organise morning tea, magnificent cream kisses, and then lunch

 The team from Australian Turf Management cored, picked up and sanded every green.
 Great job boys.